MarkJohnstoneGitHub/Refactor-COM-object-to-VBA-COM-wrapper-class/README.md

 If allowing for various options create a copy of the Com object ComInterface according to selections. i.e. The list of methods is copied according to required methods required and ordering.
-Update ComInterface.IsPreDeclared property.
+Update ComInterface.IsPreDeclared property?
 To allow for sorting/grouping of methods maybe have to expose some lists eg the methods list?

-4) Build the VBA class from a ComInterface template.
+4) Build the VBA class from the default interface for the ComCoClass object obtained.
 - Add Class Header hidden attributes [VBA Attributes](https://vbaplanet.com/attributes.php#:~:text=VBA%20code%20modules%20contain%20attributes,module%20in%20a%20text%20editor.)
   - Add in Class description if required.
   - Add in Rubberduck module description annotation  if required. '@ModuleDescription("")